 Few folklore heroes have inspired as much controversy as Sinterklaas and his energetic helpers, the Zwarte Pieten (Black Petes).
 Based on St. Nicholas of Myra, patron saint of children, sailors and Amsterdam (among other things), Sinterklaas is the forerunner of North America’s Santa Claus.
 Like Santa, he’s an elderly gent with a mane of white hair and a flowing beard.
 He comes from far away, wears a bright red outfit and bears gifts for good children.
 But the similarities end there.
 Find more on that here.

-As in past years, the hero of the Dutch holiday season chugged into Amsterdam from Spain on his giant steamboat in mid-November, with his trusted helpers onboard.
-In the weeks leading up to December 5—Sinterklaasavond or St. Nicholas Eve—the merry band will visit schools, hospitals and churches to spread joy and assess which Dutchies merit gifts and which deserve a long haul back to Spain for a warm winter.
+The hero of the Dutch holiday season chugs into Amsterdam from Spain on his giant steamboat in mid-November, with his trusted helpers onboard.
+In the weeks leading up to December 5—Sinterklaasavond or St. Nicholas Eve—the merry band visits schools, hospitals and churches to spread joy and assess which Dutchies merit gifts and which deserve a long haul back to Spain for a warm winter.

 While kids in other lands must wait until December 25 for their holiday rewards, little Dutchies get presents on Sinterklaasavond.
 To lure the Zwarte Pieten, they leave carrots in their shoes for Amerigo, Sint’s horse, hoping they’ll be replaced with chocolate coins or a chocolate letter, usually the first letter of their first name.
 Also called Pakjesavond, literally Packages Evening, December 5 marks the main gift-giving celebration of the Dutch winter holiday season.
 On December 6, Sinterklaas departs for Spain and the festivities are over.
 So goes the legend.